jaysylvester/citizen/README.md

 [![NPM](https://nodei.co/npm/citizen.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/citizen/)

-**Version 0.2.0 contains many breaking changes and new features.** For example, configuration files are parsed differently and I've added caching capabilities.
-If you've built an app based on citizen, you'll want to read this documentation thoroughly before upgrading.

 citizen is in beta.
-Your comments, criticisms, and requests are appreciated.
+Your comments, criticisms, and requests are appreciated. **Please see CHANGELOG.txt before updating.** It describes any breaking changes.

-citizen's static file serving is just a hack to get your dev environment up and running quickly.
-I recommend something like [nginx](http://nginx.org) as a front end for static file serving in your production environment.